grafana/k6-docs/src/data/markdown/docs/02 javascript api/11 jslib/02 functional.md

 ---

 The `functional` module is an external JavaScript library that provides APIs to simplify functional testing in k6.
-This library is inspired by Ava, Jest and Jasmine.
+This library is inspired by ava, Jest and Jasmine.

 <Blockquote mod='warning'>